Everything You Need To Know About AWS Control Tower

 Set Up the Landing Zone

-After creating two email accounts, you can start setting up the landing zone at https://console.aws.amazon.com/controltower.
+After creating two email accounts, you can start setting up the landing zone in the AWS Console.
 From there, you'll enter the emails that you've made, but they mustn't be assigned to other AWS accounts.
 After reviewing and accepting the permissions and agreements, you can launch the Control Tower.

 Start Using AWS Control Tower Today